-The program supports the development of the work of Ontario-based Indigenous curators and curators who are people of colour, and the exhibition infrastructure in Ontario.
+The program funds the work of Ontario-based Indigenous curators and curators who are people of colour.
 It aims to increase the ability of Ontario public galleries, artist-run centres and other organizations to present projects by Indigenous curators and curators who are people of colour in contexts determined by the participants.
-The program helps build awareness and connections between galleries, audiences and curators.
+The program supports relationship building between curators, galleries, and audiences.
 There are two categories:

 Important: Due to the number of applications we receive and the limited funds that are available, grants awarded may be smaller than the amount requested.

 Read the Guide to OAC Project Programs for more eligibility information.

 The activities for which you are requesting funding:

 If you receive a grant you must submit a final report upon completion of the project.
 See Terms and Conditions for Project Programs for more information on reporting obligations.
 Complete and submit the report in Nova.

 Final reports for this program require grant recipients to provide: